Tsun0193/nxGREG/documents/extract-component-entity-contract-list.md

 - [ ] Every Delegate has at least one CALLS to a Facade
 - [ ] Every Facade has at least one CALLS to a Product
 - [ ] Every Product has at least one CALLS to a DAO
-- [ ] Every DAO has at least one ACCESSES relationship
+- [ ] Every DAO has at least one ACCESSES relationship (one per table accessed)
+- [ ] All relationship properties are at top level (no nested `properties` object)
-- [ ] All relationship sources and targets reference valid entity IDs
+- [ ] All relationship sources reference valid entity IDs
 - [ ] Relationship types are valid: CALLS, DEPENDS_ON, ACCESSES, FORWARDS_TO, USES_FORM
+- [ ] ACCESSES relationships have individual `target` for each table (not arrays)
+- [ ] Each table access has its own separate relationship

 ### Completeness Validation
 - [ ] All functions from overview-en.md are covered